dgaydukov/cert-spring5/files/spring5.md

 EntityManager manager;
 ```

+`@PersistenceUnit` - injects EntityManagerFactory (no need to use `@Autowired`)
-`@PersistenceContext` takes care to create a unique EntityManager for every thread.
-So you shouldn't use `@Autowired` in this case.
+`@PersistenceContext` takes care to create a unique EntityManager for every thread (no need to use `@Autowired`)

-`@PersistenceUnit` - to auwowire EntityManagerFactory
-PersistenceUnit injects an EntityManagerFactory, and PersistenceContext injects an EntityManager.
-It's generally better to use PersistenceContext unless you really need to manage the EntityManager lifecycle manually.
+`@PersistenceUnit` injects an `EntityManagerFactory`, and `@PersistenceContext` injects an `EntityManager`.
+It's generally better to use `@PersistenceContext` unless you really need to manage the `EntityManager` lifecycle manually.
 Although you can use `EntityManager` to manually create queries, it's better to use spring data repository pattern, that wrap entity manager inside and provide many default queries out of the box.

-There are 2 interfaces `CrudRepository` & `JpaRepository` from which you can extend your repository interface (spring will create class automatically) and have many default queries already implemented.
+There are 2 interfaces `CrudRepository` & `JpaRepository` from which you can extend your repository interface (spring will generate class automatically) and have many default queries already implemented.
+`JpaRepository` extends `PagingAndSortingRepository` which in turn extends `CrudRepository`.
+Their main functions are:
+* `CrudRepository` mainly provides CRUD functions.
+Ffor `findAll` return `Iterable`.
+* `PagingAndSortingRepository` provides methods to do pagination and sorting records.
+* `JpaRepository` provides some JPA-related methods such as flushing the persistence context and deleting records in a batch.
+For `findAll` return `List`.

-You can also add `@RepositoryDefinition` to your interface, and spring will create crud repository implementation for you (no need to extends other interfaces).
+You can also add `@RepositoryDefinition` to your interface, and spring will create crud repository implementation for you (no need to extends other interfaces), basically it the same as extending Repository.
-To enable work with repository add this to your config `@EnableJpaRepositories("com.example.logic.ann.jdbc.spring.repository")`.
+To enable work with repository add to your config `@EnableJpaRepositories("com.example.logic.ann.jdbc.spring.repository")`.
-But if you want some custom query (like fine user by first and last name) you just need to add abstract method `findByFirstNameAndLastName(String firstName, String lastName)`
+But if you want some custom query (like find user by first and last name) you just need to add abstract method `findByFirstNameAndLastName(String firstName, String lastName);`
 and it would work (spring automatically build query based on it's name).
 The valid names are: `read...By, get...By, find...By`
 In case you want to have your own query for the method, just add `@Query("your query")`.
-By default it take JPL(java persistence language) query, but you can set `nativeQuery` to true and add pure sql query (in this case no support for sorting & pagination)
+By default it take `JPL`(java persistence language) query, but you can set `nativeQuery` to true and add pure sql query (in this case no support for sorting & pagination)
 If we have a named query for repo `@NamedQuery(name = "MyEntity.myQuery", query="...")` and we have
 ```java
 public interface MyEntityRepository extends JpaRepository <MyEntity, Long> {